sanketInTech/To-Do-List-app/README.md

 # To-Do-List-app
-This is a simple to do list app I made using technologies like Html, CSS and JavaScript.
+This is a simple to do list app.
+I made it using technologies like Html, CSS and JavaScript.

 # Features
 1) Adds new tasks.